Laser Vision Correction

 Schedule a Consultation Today

-If you are interested in learning more about the laser vision correction procedures available at OPTIMA, we encourage you to contact us at one of our four convenient locations in Hayward, Santa Clara, Castro Valley and Concord, CA. Call us today at 877-210-2020.
+If you are interested in learning more about the laser vision correction procedures available at OPTIMA, we encourage you to contact us at one of our four convenient locations in Hayward, San Jose, Castro Valley and Concord, CA. Call us today at 877-210-2020.